M4R53L/fpga-9bit-cpu/README.md

 # 9-bit Custom Processor on FPGA

 A fully functional 9-bit processor designed in Verilog, featuring a register file, custom ALU, state machine control unit, and memory interface.
-Built and tested using Quartus Prime and ModelSim, this processor supports a minimal instruction set including arithmetic, move, immediate load, and a special multiply-by-3.5 operation.
+Built and tested using Quartus Prime, this processor supports a minimal instruction set including arithmetic, move, immediate load, and a special multiply-by-3.5 operation.

 ---